 See more photos in my Rollei A110 gallery.

 I was incredibly lucky to pick up this little gem for $10; they usually go for $50 and up on eBay.
-If you’re fortunate enough to find an A110 for a good price, you don’t have to rely on expired film as I did (unless that’s your thing).
-The Lomography people sell four fresh, new 110 film varieties in their store.
+You’ll be hard pressed to find a 110 camera at any size that delivers results this good.